Job Loss and Bankruptcy

 Hold out as long as you can.
 See a bankruptcy specialist to make a plan.
 But, you might want to old off as long as you can, ideally until you income is replaced, before you file.
 That way you can wipe out all the debt you have in your bankruptcy.

 Yes.
 There is no income requirement to file chapter 7.
+In fact, Job loss and bankruptcy, especially chapter 7, is a recipe for recovery.
 However, if you have a car payment, this might become an issue.
 In order to keep your car, you normally will sign a reaffirmation agreement.
 One of the requirements is that your car payment will not constitute a hardship on you.
 The court has to rule on this.
 If you have no income, would this not be a hardship?